-Each portion applies to the Occupancy as defined in the Building Code volume that is applicable.
+- Each portion applies to the Occupancy as defined in the Building Code volume that is applicable. - This means:

-Hallways, common areas and all commercial areas must comply with the commercial portions of the volume.

-Put simply, if it is not Residential, the commercial sections apply.

-12 Each section has a General Requirements part.

-Each part has definitions specific to that part

-Chapter 3 of each part covers General Requirements.

-Chapter 4 of each part addresses Energy Efficiency.

-Chapter 5 covers Existing Buildings.

-Each section then contains the Referenced Standards, forms, and applicable appendixes.
+- 234 567 A condominium has commercial and residential portions. - The portions representing the group R, Residential units must comply with the Residential sections. - 8 Hallways, common areas and all commercial areas must comply with the commercial portions of the 9 volume. - 10 Put simply, if it is not Residential, the commercial sections apply. - 11 Each section has a General Requirements part. - Each part has definitions specific to that part 12 - 13 Chapter 3 of each part covers General Requirements. - 14 Chapter 4 of each part addresses Energy Efficiency. - 15 Chapter 5 covers Existing Buildings. - 16 Each section then contains the Referenced Standards, forms, and applicable appendixes.
+17

-As you utilize the Florida Energy Conservation volume, you will see it provides much information, both required and optional paths for compliance.
+18 As you utilize the Florida Energy Conservation volume, you will see it provides much information, both 19 required and optional paths for compliance.
+20

-The Prescriptive Path is similar to a recipe, where you follow the directions and install the items required.
+21 The Prescriptive Path is similar to a recipe, where you follow the directions and install the items 22 required.
+23

-The Performance Path provides for versatility in design and application, usually modeled using computer software.
+24 The Performance Path provides for versatility in design and application, usually modeled using computer 25 software.
+26

-Some items are still mandatory!
+27 Some items are still mandatory!
+28